Squarific/Paint.js/Readme.md

 You can then use all methods on the paint object, some you will need are:

-    // Returns the 'world' coordinates where the drawing should be at.
+    // Returns the coordinates of the event relative to the canvas
-    // This method takes in account the fact that the canvas could be moved paint.getCoords(event);
+    // To get relative to the world, do + paint.layer.leftTopX and leftTopY paint.getCoords(event);

     // TiledCanvas objects for the last layer and the local layer